 God’s Law Is Profitable

-God’s law Tutors, Reveals, Mirrors
+First, God’s law Tutors, Examines, Reveals

-The New American Standard Version uses the word “tutor” to describe God’s law.
-The King James Version uses “schoolmaster”.
+The New American Standard Version uses the word tutor to describe God’s law.
+The King James Version uses schoolmaster.

 Therefore the Law has become our tutor to lead us to Christ, so that we may be justified by faith.
 (Gal 3:24-25)

-God’s law restrains evil
+Second, God’s law restrains evil

-And even as they did not like to retain God in their knowledge, God gave them over to a reprobate mind, to do those things which are not convenient; Being filled with all unrighteousness, fornication, wickedness, covetousness, maliciousness; full of envy, murder, debate, deceit, malignity; whisperers, Backbiters, haters of God, spiteful, proud, boasters, inventors of evil things, disobedient to parents, Without understanding, covenant-breakers, without natural affection, implacable, unmerciful: Who knowing the judgment of God, that they which commit such things are worthy of death, not only do the same, but have pleasure in them that do them.
+And even as they did not like to retain God in their knowledge, God gave them over to a reprobate mind, to do those things which are not convenient; Being filled with all unrighteousness, fornication, wickedness, covetousness, maliciousness; full of envy, murder, debate, deceit, malignity; whisperers, backbiters, haters of God, spiteful, proud, boasters, inventors of evil things, disobedient to parents, Without understanding, covenant-breakers, without natural affection, implacable, unmerciful: Who knowing the judgment of God, that they which commit such things are worthy of death, not only do the same, but have pleasure in them that do them.
 (Rom 1:28-32)

-God’s law shows us how we may please our heavenly Father
+Third, God’s law shows us how we may please our heavenly Father